sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 ### Snowflake Source

-This is the same configuration data as used earier when configuring Snowflake in Sigma:
+This is the same configuration data as used earlier when configuring Snowflake in Sigma:

 <img src="assets/ht33.png" width="500"/>

 ### Sync Engine

-We will use the default, `Standard sync engine` but for very large jobs, the `Lightning sync engine` will provide improved performance.
+We will use the default, `Standard sync engine`.
+For very large jobs, using the `Lightning sync engine` provides improved performance.

 ### Credentials